 This is it guys ... the final episode of Flixistentialism as we know it.
 The gang plus some old (white) faces of Flixist past get together and reminisce on this long journey of a podcast we've all embarked on.
 There's fantasy...

-[This film was seen as part of our coverage of the 52nd New York Film Festival.
-It is being posted to coincide with the film's limited theatrical release]
+[This review was originally posted as part of our coverage of the 2014 New York Asian Film Festival.
+It is being reposted to coincide with the theatrical/VOD release.]

 I’m not educated enough to have an intelligent conversation about Inherent Vice.
 I’m smart enough, but to seriously wrestle with what Paul Thomas Anderson’s adaptation of Thomas Pynchon’s book is trying to do and say would require me to have A) Seen more of P. T. Anderson’s films, or B) Read more (read: any) of Pynchon’s books (perhaps even the source material itself), or C) Know more about the era in which the film takes place.